Geontech/fins/docs/tutorial2.md

 $ make UseGui=1
 ```

 The `UseGui=1` make variable tells FINS to display the Quartus messages to the command window.
 Since Quartus has a more command-line flow, the Quartus GUI is not opened.
 Once the operations have completed, check the command line console output to make sure that there were no errors.
-Look inside the **./project/quartus** directory and you will find the **power_nodeset.qpf** project file that was created and the **power_converter.qsys** Platform Designer System definition file.
+Look inside the **./project/quartus** directory and you will find the **power_nodeset.qpf** project file that was created and the **power_nodeset.qsys** Platform Designer System definition file.

 ## Step 6: Simulating the Nodeset with ModelSim